matsengrp/gctree/README.md

 DeWitt, Mesin, Victora, Minin and Matsen, *Using genotype abundance to improve phylogenetic inference*, [arXiv:1708.08944](https://arxiv.org/abs/1708.08944).

 Two programs are implemented:
-- an inference program for experimental input data in `FASTA` format (inluding an additional sequence for the ancestral state)
+- an inference program for experimental input data in `FASTA` or `PHYLIP` format (including an additional sequence for the ancestral state)
 - a simulation/inference/validation program

 All commands should be issued from within the gctree repo directory.